 The N.C.
 Disaster Relief fund was established by Governor Hunt following Hurricane Floyd in 1999.
-Governor Cooper has reactivated this fund as a result of Hurricane Florence.
-Governor Cooper has asked Golden LEAF to manage distribution of these funds to eligible projects in the disaster affected communities.
-Golden LEAF is not responsible for accepting contributions.
-For information on how to contribute, please visit: https://governor.nc.gov/donate-florence-recovery.
+Governor Cooper reactivated this fund as a result of Hurricane Florence and asked Golden LEAF to manage distribution of these funds to eligible projects in the disaster affected communities.

 Grant funds may only be awarded to units of local government or 501(c)(3) nonprofit tax-exempt organizations.
-Applications from nonprofit organizations with experience in disaster relief and recovery will receive priority.
+Applications from nonprofit organizations based in North Carolina and with experience in disaster relief will receive priority.

-Projects that provide direct relief or recovery for survivors of Hurricane Florence eligible under G.S.
+Projects that provide relief for survivors of Hurricane Florence eligible under G.S.
 166A-19.41 including:

 It is the intent of the N.C.
 Relief Fund to avoid duplication of federal assistance, therefore grant funds may not be awarded for costs that have been approved to receive funds through FEMA or other federal programs.
 Funds are intended for survivors who have immediate needs but cannot get assistance from other sources, including government programs, cannot wait until they receive other assistance or have losses that are not covered by insurance.

-IMPORTANT: ONLY 501(c)(3) tax-exempt nonprofit organization and units of local government are eligible to apply.
+IMPORTANT: ONLY 501(c)(3) tax-exempt nonprofit organization and units of local government are eligible to receive funds through this program.
 Individuals are encouraged to call 2-1-1 for assistance.
-You will receive a response indicating that your application has been received.
-If you do not, please contact Golden LEAF by telephone at 888-684-8404.

 Stay connected with Golden LEAF by signing up for our e-newsletter.
 You can also follow us on Twitter, Facebook, and LinkedIn.